Horatio Nelson, 1st Viscount Nelson: East and West Indies, 1771–1780

 Nelson and Badger spent most of 1779 cruising off of the Central American coast, ranging as far as the British settlements at British Honduras (now Belize), and Nicaragua, but without much success at interception of enemy prizes.
 On his return to Port Royal, he learnt that Parker had promoted him to post-captain on 11 June, and intended to give him another command.
 Nelson handed over the Badger to Cuthbert Collingwood, while he awaited the arrival of his new ship: the 28-gun frigate HMS Hinchinbrook, newly captured from the French.
 While Nelson waited, news reached Parker that a French fleet under the command of Charles Hector, comte d'Estaing, was approaching Jamaica.
-Parker hastily organized his defences and placed Nelson in command of Fort Charles, which covered the approaches to Kingston.
+Parker hastily organised his defences and placed Nelson in command of Fort Charles, which covered the approaches to Kingston.
 D'Estaing instead headed north, and the anticipated invasion never materialised.

 Nelson took command of the Hinchinbrook on 1 September 1779.
 Hinchinbrook sailed from Port Royal on 5 October and, in company with other British ships, proceeded to capture a number of American prizes.
 On his return to Jamaica in December, Nelson began to be troubled by recurrent attacks of malaria.
 Nelson remained in the West Indies in order to take part in Major-General John Dalling's attempt to capture the Spanish colonies in Central America, including an assault on the Fortress of the Immaculate Conception on the San Juan River in Nicaragua.

-In February 1780, Hinchinbrook sailed from Jamaica as an escort for Dalling's invasion force.
-After sailing up the mouth of the San Juan River, Nelson’s expeditionary force obtained the surrender of the Fortress of the Immaculate Conception and its 160 Spanish defenders after a two-week siege.
+In February 1780 Hinchinbrook sailed from Jamaica as an escort for Dalling's invasion force.
+After sailing up the mouth of the San Juan River, Nelson's expeditionary force obtained the surrender of the Fortress of the Immaculate Conception and its 160 Spanish defenders after a two-week siege.
 Despite this initial success, the British forces never reached Lake Nicaragua and, decimated by yellow fever, were forced to return to Jamaica.
 The British destroyed the fortress when they evacuated in January 1781.
 The failed campaign cost the lives of more than 2,500 men, making it the costliest British disaster of the entire war.
 Despite this, Nelson was praised for his efforts.

 Parker recalled Nelson and gave him command of the 44-gun frigate, HMS Janus.
 In 1780, Nelson fell seriously ill with what seemed to be dysentery and possibly yellow fever, in the jungles of Costa Rica, and was unable to take command.
-He was taken to Kingston, Jamaica, to be nursed by "doctoress" Cubah Cornwallis, a rumored mistress of fellow captain William Cornwallis; she ran a combination lodging-house and convalescence home for sailors.
+He was taken to Kingston, Jamaica, to be nursed by "doctoress" Cubah Cornwallis, a rumoured mistress of fellow captain William Cornwallis; she ran a combination lodging-house and convalescence home for sailors.
 He was discharged in August and returned to Britain aboard HMS Lion, arriving in late November.
 Nelson gradually recovered over several months, and soon began agitating for a command.
 He was appointed to the frigate HMS Albemarle on 15 August 1781.